Summer Vegetable Soup

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-I don’t know you, but I’m counting the days until summer.
-Today, I’m back with an unbelievably delicious summer soup inspired by the classic Italian minestrone I grew up with.
-The whole family adores it, and it deserves to be shared with you all.
+It’s a simple, vegetarian soup recipe inspired by the classic Italian minestrone I grew up with.
+The whole family adores it, and it deserves to be shared with you all again.

-Think of a nourishing broth infused with lots of basil and fresh lemon juice and packed with zucchini, green beans, tomatoes, peas, and corn.
-How delicious is that?
+Think of a nourishing broth infused with basil and fresh lemon juice and packed with zucchini, green beans, tomatoes, peas, and cornHow delicious is that?

 The vegetables are cooked just until tender but still bright and flavorful.
 It’s so filling yet light and fresh, and it can be served at room temperature if you wish.
 Now that the days are getting warmer, it’s perfect for a delicious lunch or dinner.

-It’s also naturally gluten-free and vegan, although you can sprinkle it with grated parmesan cheese for a more savory flavor.
+It’s also naturally gluten-free and vegan, although you can sprinkle it with grated Parmesan cheese for a more savory flavor.
 If you have some leftover bread, I highly recommend making stovetop croutons or my favorite Italian crostini.

 List of the ingredients